22FAUNO-SA-Team-1/ClassProjectDocuments/ProjectProposal.md

 ### Contributors & Activity

 As of this writing, Keycloak has 631 individual contributors and 14,800 lifetime commits.
 The GitHub repository has been starred 13,500 times and it has been forked 4,700 times indicating the the repository itself is quite popular.
 Keycloak is also very active.
-New newest commit is only 20 hours old and there have been 23 commits over the past week alone.
+The newest commit is only 20 hours old and there have been 23 commits over the past week alone.

 ### Languages & Platform